golang/vscode-go/docs/settings.md

 ### `go.inferGopath`

 Infer GOPATH from the workspace root.
+This is ignored when using Go Modules.
+When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".

 Default: `false`